 The Banded Net-winged Beetle is typically 0.3 inches to 0.7 inches (9mm to 19mm) in size.

-Black Caterpillar Hunter Beetle (Beetles In Ohio)
+Black Caterpillar Hunter Beetle

 The Black Caterpillar Hunter gets its name from the prey that it likes to hunt – the caterpillar.

 The Black Caterpillar Hunter likes to keep sheltered during daylight hours.
 It tends to come out during the night to eat.
 It likes to go up trees and the ground looking for different caterpillars to eat.
-While on the hunt, the hunter can also become the hunted, in this case the beetle deploys a chemical that scares away predators.
+While on the hunt, the hunter can also become the hunted, in this case, the beetle deploys a chemical that scares away predators.

 This is a black beetle and it has bronze spots on its back.
 These beetles can move quickly and they can be very difficult to track at night.
 However, they do like lights and do appear to be attracted to lights.
-These beasties are found in gardens and woodlands.
+These beetles are found in gardens and woodlands.

 The Black Caterpillar Hunter is typically 0.9 inches to 1.1 inches (25mm to 28mm) in size.

-Ashy Gray Lady Beetle (Beetles In Ohio)
+Ashy Gray Lady Beetle

 This unique beetle has two color forms.
 Both insects have dome-like bodies and a very glossy sheen.
 One of the colors is grey and has small black dots on it.
 These beetles are not common and when seen they are very striking.
 The other insect is black and it has orange dots.
 This looks pretty similar to a twice-stabbed Lady Beetle.